 Leaders shape organizations, and organizations shape leaders.
-Here are five ways I've changed as a leader in the past five years of Christ Centered Church.
+In honor of the 5th birthday of Christ Centered Church we celebrated this past Sunday, here are five ways I've changed as a leader in the past five years of Christ Centered Church.

 Change #1: I’m more relational

 One of my greatest leadership weaknesses in my 20’s was a high task orientation that often led me to be less relational than needed.
 It took some time for me to see this as a weakness, and once I did, I wasn’t sure if I could change it.
 In the two years leading up to the launch of Christ Centered Church and in the past five years, I’ve been forced to be more relational.
 It’s hard to build a team and raise support without building relationships, and while people might visit a church because of outreach and excellent facilities/programs/ministries, they stay because of relationships.

 Some of you are reading this with a smile because you know me.
 And it’s not a heartwarming smile; it’s more of a smirk.
 You know me, and you know me well.
 You know that I’m still an introvert who doesn’t have the capacity to light up the room.
 You know that I put on a good front when I’m in a crowd, but that even in that crowd, I’m craving time alone.
 You know that I love my staff and leaders deeply but often forget to acknowledge birthdays, include all the right people in events, and keep track of important life details like who is dating who and who just got what new job.

 I’ve known leaders who were like walking social media robots—they are so highly relational that they never forget anything about anyone.
 That’s not me, and it will never be me.
 God didn’t design me to be that kind of leader, and that’s ok.
 What’s not ok is valuing tasks over people, and by the grace of God, I’ve grown as a relational leader.

 Change #2: I share the pain of others